venicegeo/belltower/README.md

 * nice model for error handling in general
 * need a /dev/null (Grounder) component
 * validate graph connectivity
-* remove START/STOP req'ments
+* remove START/STOP req'ments; tie all open output ports to STOP (ground?)
-design an AND component
+* design an AND component
+* put panic-checks around all goflow calls (and one big one at app level?)
+* can we generalize Replicator to have num output ports set at config time, e.g. an array of Output chans?

 ## Future